natewoodward/natewoodward.github.io/_drafts/bash-output-patterns.md

 For more detailed usage info, run `mailfail --help`.

-You might need to inspect the command's output on occasion if system mail isn't configured correctly or if you just need to inspect the output of a successful command that wasn't emailed.
+You might need to inspect the command's output on occasion if system mail isn't configured correctly, or if you just need to inspect the output of a successful command.
 So `mailfail` always logs the script's output to a file in addition to sending an email notification on failure.

 For cron jobs, another way you can approach this problem is to configure cron to send out emails if a job has any output,